 Students have been highly successful in national competitions such as the Cambridge Chemistry Challenge and RSC Olympiad.
-In 2019 and 2020 two students achieved roentgenium awards in the Cambridge Chemistry Challenge placing them in the top 0.8% in the country, whilst in 2021 we had the highest scoring student in the country.
-In the RSC Olympiad in 2016, 2017, 2018 2019 and 2020, a student from Camp Hill was selected for the UK team and went to the International Chemistry Olympiads in Georgia, Thailand, Slovakia, France and Japan.
+In 2019 and 2020 two students achieved roentgenium awards in the Cambridge Chemistry Challenge placing them in the top 0.8% in

 In 2017, 2018 and 2019 the school won the regional RSC Young Analyst competition.
 In 2018, the Year 12 team also came second in the national finals of the RSC Young Analyst competition.
 In 2021 a team from Camp Hill won the Cambridge Chemistry Race.